Pakistan: Why is the military taking over civilian posts? | DW | 05.02.2021

 Opposition parties criticize Khan for being a "puppet" of the army.
 Liberal analysts in the South Asian country say that the powerful military rigged the 2018 general election to bring Khan's Pakistan Tehreek-e-Insaf (PTI) party to power, a claim both the military and Khan deny.

-Critics say the military enjoys a freehand under Khan's government, and that it is consolidating its power that it somewhat lost under Khan's predecessor Nawaz Sharif's rule.
+Critics say the military enjoys a free hand under Khan's government, and that it is consolidating the power that it somewhat lost under Khan's predecessor, Nawaz Sharif.

 Khan, they allege, is returning the favor to the military by allowing generals a bigger role in the country's governance, foreign policy and economy.